Finding Duplicates at Scale

 Phase 1: size grouping.
 Group all files by byte size.
 Files with unique sizes are discarded immediately.
 No I/O. In practice, this removes the vast majority of the file set.
 Most files on a typical disk are unique in size.

-Phase 2: extension filter.
-Within each size group, sub-group by file extension.
-A .jpg and a .mp3 that happen to share a size are not going to be duplicates.
-This is a heuristic, not a guarantee, but it reduces false positives cheaply and keeps the candidate set small.
+Phase 2: name filter.
+Within each size group, sub-group by filename (case-insensitive).
+A report.pdf and backup.pdf that happen to share a size are not going to be duplicates.
+This is a heuristic, not a guarantee: it can miss duplicates where one copy was saved under a different name.1 But it reduces the candidate set cheaply and in practice the tradeoff is worth it.

 Phase 4: SHA-256.
-Only the survivors of phases 1 through 3 reach this stage.
+Only the survivors of the earlier phases reach this stage.
 Now you are hashing a small, curated set of files that are genuinely likely to be duplicates.
 The I/O cost is real but proportional to actual candidates, not the entire disk.

 graph TD